We may earn commission from affiliate links →

 Sold in fairs and markets across the country, the wooden creations have become popular with locals and tourists.
 You can even find the wooden pieces of art being exported internationally.

-Made by men in each village using dried willow, lime, beech, and maple wood, the toys are decorated with bright colored paint by local women.
+Made by men in each village using dried willow, lime, beech, and maple wood, local women decorated the toys with bright colored paint.
 Toy manufacturing became protected by the UNESCO list in 2009, with the techniques being passed from one generation to the next.

 8. Becarac Singing And Playing From Eastern Croatia